 6. Who will be responsible for handling by report?

-Reports are received, analysed, checked and processed by Internal Audit, the Supervisory Body, the Head of the Legal Office and the Head of the Human Resources Office.
+Reports are received, analysed, checked and processed by Internal Audit, the Supervisory Body, the Head of the Legal Office, the Head of the Human Resources Office and by the RGPC (person responsible for the Anticorruption Management System).
 If it is deemed that one of the members of the assessment team is involved to any extent in the report or it is deemed necessary or even only appropriate for one of such members to refrain from managing the report, it is possible to specify that circumstance in the web portal and exclude specific parties from receiving the report.

 7. Can I monitor the status of my report?